All you need to know about the Premier 15s

 Last season's position: Champions (second in regular season table)

-Harlequins won their first Premier 15s title as they defeated rivals Saracens 25-17 in the final in May.
+Harlequins won their first Premier 15s title, beating Saracens 25-17 in the final in May.

-It capped off a dominant season for the team as they won 14 games, drew once and had just three losses in the regular season.
+It capped a dominant season for the team as they won 14 games, drew once and had just three losses in the regular season.

-And after losing two other league finals to Saracens, Quins were rightly ecstatic at lifting the trophy.
+And after losing two other league finals to Saracens, Quins were understandably ecstatic at lifting the trophy.

 Key player - Jess Breach